ONGOING – contact me to take part to this project.

 Chapter I focuses on Italian women long-term migration in Berlin.

-The subjects are women who have leaved the country where they were born and being raised and spent most of their adult life in Germany.
+The subjects are women who left the country where they were born and being raised and spent most of their adult life in Germany.

 The interview is an occasion to embark on a memories’ journey.